 Common Terms on CPAP, Sleep Apnea and Sleep Study

-A technology by Respironics that enhanced the sensation of breathing when using Auto-CPAP pressure.
+A-Flex is a technology by Respironics that enhanced the sensation of breathing when using Auto-CPAP pressure.
 Pressure assistance and relief is delivered on inhalation (as necessary) as well as exhalation to provide a more natural sensation of breathing while against an auto adjusting positive pressure.

 AHI/RAI Scale is a measurement of both the Apnea/Hypopnea Index (QHI) and the Respiratory Arousal Index.
 If a person has less than 5 events per hour then that person's AHI/RAI would be 0 and that person would not have apnea.
 5 -15 events/hour = (mild); 15-30 events/hour = (moderate); >30 events/hour = (severe).